Apache Tutorials for Beginners

 </VirtualHost>

-You can add as many virtual hosts, as per your requirement.
+You can add as many virtual hosts as your environment requires.
 You can check your web configuration files with:

 [root@amsterdam ~]#httpd -t